AnD-startup/dev.to/docs/installation/windows.md

 ### ImageMagick

-DEV uses [ImageMagick](https://imagemagick.org/) to manipulate images on upload.
+LetsBuild.gg uses [ImageMagick](https://imagemagick.org/) to manipulate images
+on upload.

 Please refer to ImageMagick's [instructions](https://imagemagick.org/script/download.php) on how to install